PrefectHQ/prefect/docs/faq.md

 This answer will be updated with more concrete guidelines in the future.

-## Relationship with Prefect Core
+## Relationship with other Prefect products

-### Does Orion replace Prefect Core?
+### Does Orion replace Prefect Core and Prefect Server?

 Orion represents the future of Prefect's orchestration engine and API.
 It will power a new generation of self-hosted and commercial Prefect products.
 We are releasing it as a technical preview because it has achieved its primary design objectives, but it still has a ways to go.
 In the coming months, you will see Orion undergo rapid changes as it approaches a stable release in early 2022.
-At that time, Orion will become the "default" version of Prefect, replacing Prefect Core and powering all of our products.
+At that time, Orion will become the "default" version of Prefect, replacing Prefect Core and Prefect Server.

 ### Can I still use Prefect Core?